When we talk to people about moving some of their funds to offshore banks, it can seem a little scary for them.

-Well, no. When your government has to ensure that something is working correctly by giving it extra support, it means something is wrong.
+When your government has to ensure something is working correctly by giving it extra support, it means something is wrong.

 3. Your Funds Aren’t Safe

-The fact that the FED has controlled capital flow shows that there is little money left.
+The fact that the FED has controlled capital flow shows little money left.
 So, what happens when one of the biggest banks in the US goes down?
 While you are entitled to up to $250,000, the bad news is there is no way to make up for any money you’ve lost on top of that amount.

 CLOs account for more than 100% of the capital of a few small banks.
 If the leveraged loan market collapses, their liabilities may swiftly exceed their assets.

-6. Borrowers’ Default
+5. Borrowers’ Default

-7. Stocks & Buybacks
+6. Stocks & Buybacks

 Countries with the Best Offshore Banks

-4. Hong Kong
+3. Hong Kong